RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week5&6.md

 ## Progress Made

-- Finishing creating data for apoksac mass prediction by merging APOKSAC and APOGEE data
+- Finishing creating data for APOKSAC mass prediction by merging APOKSAC and APOGEE data
+  - Created a RFR model for APOKSAC mass predictio

 ## Questions